Notice inviting applications for new awards for fiscal year (FY) 2008.

 - The amount of time it can take to upload an application will vary depending on a variety of factors, including the size of the application and the speed of your Internet connection.
 Therefore, we strongly recommend that you do not wait until the application deadline date to begin the submission process through Grants.gov.

-- You should review and follow the Education Submission Procedures for submitting an application through Grants.gov that are included in the application package for this program to ensure that you submit your application in a timely manner to the Grants.gov system.
+- You should review and follow the Education Submission Procedures for submitting an application through Grants.gov that are included in the application package for the competition to which you are applying to ensure that you submit your application in a timely manner to the Grants.gov system.
 You can also find the Education Submission Procedures pertaining to Grants.gov at http://e-Grants.ed.gov/help/GrantsgovSubmissionProcedures.pdf.
+Start Printed Page 6160

 - Your electronic application must comply with any page-limit requirements described in this notice.